 Know Your Policy!
 Having an understanding of your insurance policy is the best way to know whether or not your insurance provider will cover the cost of a roof replacement.
 If you have questions, or if you’re uncertain about anything, be sure to contact your insurance provider to go over exactly what is and is not covered.
 After sustaining damage in a storm, the last thing you want to find out is that replacing your roof is not covered by your insurance!

 At Honest Abe Roofing we do not charge to evaluate your storm damaged property.
 Don’t struggle through the claims process alone.
-Call Honest Abe Roofing today!
+Call Honest Abe Roofing for a free roofing evaluation today!